-Given the context (see 1.1.2) the scope proposal is in summary: 'losses in installed power cables in buildings after the meter' taking into account the electrical installation as a system, the power cable being the product put into service by the electrical installer in a circuit of an electrical installation in a building.
-The electrical installation including loads are taken into account at system level, this is explained in more detail in chapter 3 amongst others it means that the installation will be analysed at the level needed related to cable losses.
+Given the context (see 1.1.2) the scope proposal is in summary: 'losses in installed power cables in buildings', the power cable being the product put into service by the electrical installer in a circuit of an electrical installation in a building.

-More in detail, the scope of this study "losses in installed power cables in buildings" covers Low Voltage power cables for fixed wiring used in indoor electrical installations in:
+More in detail, the scope of this study "Power cables in indoor electrical installations" covers Low Voltage power cables for fixed wiring used in indoor electrical installations in:

+- Residential premises;

-- Residential buildings; - Non-residential buildings:
+- Non-residential premises:

+- Public/commercial premises;

+- Industrial premises.